-Consider an asset which follows a model of the form: $\di S_t = S_t \sigma_t \, \di W_t$, where $S_t$ is the discounted asset price, and $W_t$ a Brownian motion.
+To understand the structure of the derivatives, we consider an asset which follows a model of the form: $\di S_t = S_t \sigma_t \, \di W_t$, where $S_t$ is the discounted asset price, and $W_t$ a Brownian motion.
 The process $\sigma_t$ is the volatility, and $\int_0^t \sigma^2_r \, \di r$ is known as the \emph{integrated variance}.
-A variance option is then a contract which pays the holder $F\left(\int_0^t \sigma^2_r \, \di r\right)$.
-The most common example is the variance call, where $F(v) = (v-K)_+$.
+A variance option is then a contract which pays the holder $G\left(\int_0^t \sigma^2_r \, \di r\right)$.
+The most common example is the variance call, where $G(v) = (v-K)_+$.
 Note that the integrated variance process can be determined as $\langle \ln S\rangle_t$, the quadratic variation of the logarithm of the asset price.
 For further details, we refer the reader to \cite{CarrLee:10,Lee:2010ab,CoxWang:11,CoWa13}.

 The standard method for pricing such options is to time-change the process $S_t$ by a time change $\tau_t$ such that $X_t := S_{\tau_t}$ is a \emph{geometric} Brownian motion.
 With this time change, $(X_t,t) = (S_{\tau_t},\langle \ln S\rangle_{\tau_t})$, that is, the time-scale in the transformed picture corresponds to the integrated variance process.
-In particular, the problem of finding a model $S_t$ which minimises $\E[F(\langle\ln S\rangle_T)]$ subject to $S_T \sim \mu$ is equivalent to finding a stopping time $\tau$ for $X$ to minimise $\E[F(\tau)]$ subject to $X_\tau \sim \mu$.
+In particular, the problem of finding a model $S_t$ which minimises $\E[G(\langle\ln S\rangle_T)]$ subject to $S_T \sim \mu$ is equivalent to finding a stopping time $\tau$ for $X$ to minimise $\E[G(\tau)]$ subject to $X_\tau \sim \mu$.